 R.J.
 Reynold's comments clearly raised the fur on JUUL's back.

 "...It is disappointing, but not surprising, to see a legacy tobacco company whose core business remains combustible cigarettes--the very product we intend to eliminate by offering adult smokers an alternative---attempting to thwart the category-wide regulation that's needed," JUUL shot back.

-Of course, JUUL's holier-than-thou, "You-are-a-tobacco-company-while-we-are-saving-smoker's-lives" attitude rings even more hollow than R.J.
+Of course, JUUL's holier-than-thou, "You-are-a-tobacco-company-while-we-are-the-good-guys" attitude rings even more hollow than R.J.
 Reynolds' protests.

 First of all, while JUUL is trying to pretend it isn't a part of Big Tobacco, the fact is that Altria, owner of the Marlboro brand among others, owns a 35% stake in JUUL.
 JUUL is every bit in bed with "a legacy tobacco company."

 Second, JUUL's virtue signaling posture--that it welcomes regulation--is nothing more than a painfully transparent knife in the back to the very adult smokers JUUL claims to be trying to save.

 In a presentation to a room full of financial analysts, Altria made clear that Altria and JUUL intended to work together to: